mvanmoer/OpenGL-State-Blending/README.md

 # OpenGL-State-Blending
 Qt 5.5.1/OpenGL 4.2 app with options to change blending state.

+On Windows use Qt 5.4, otherwise OpenGL linking is complicated.

 Small app to help with reasoning about OpenGL state blending (as opposed to blending in a shader).
 There are more more blend state options and combinations available than I can keep straight in my head.